SMOLKEYS/cursed-turrets/README.md

 My first ~~normal~~ mod.

-# Accepting Community Suggestions!
+# Accepting Community Suggestions/Pull Requests!
-You can suggest your own turrets and optionally provide a sprite.
+You can suggest or pull request your own turrets and optionally provide a sprite.

 [You can suggest here.](https://github.com/SMOLKEYS/sandyturretsuggestions/issues/new?assignees=&labels=suggestion&template=suggestion.md&title=)